 All life is interrelated, and we are all caught in an inescapable network of mutuality, tied in a single garment of destiny….I can never be what I ought to be until you are what you ought to be.
 And you can never be what you ought to be until I am what I ought to be–this is the interrelated structure of reality.Dr.
 Martin Luther King Jr.

-The most vulnerable human beings are often the most affected by climate change, global warming disrupting their lives first and worst, despite the fact that they’ve lived low-carbon lifestyles and have contributed little to the crisis.
-The Earth Holder Community believes the voices and leadership of Black, Indigenous, and other People of Color (BIPOC) along with those from the Global South hold tremendous power, knowledge, and resources for our collective survival.
+The Earth Holder Community believes the leadership of Black, Indigenous, and other People of Color (BIPOC) along with those from the Global South hold tremendous power, knowledge, and resources for our collective survival.
 The same is true of individuals with disabilities, low income, non-BIPOC, LGBTQUIA+, and others who are deferentially impacted by systemic exploitation driving climate chaos and climate disruption itself.
 Diverse voices are central to the earth justice movement and must be heard and supported.
-The Earth Holder Community embraces values of justice and we aspire to continue to grow in our inclusivity, healing and liberation.
+The Earth Holder Community embraces values of justice and we aspire to continue to grow in allyship, friendship, inclusivity, healing, and liberation.
 On this small and precious planet we inter-are.

-We are inspired by our colleagues at the Climate Justice Alliance who support a just transition to a carbon neutral future–a transition that redresses past harms and creates ecological and social well-being through democratic processes, cooperation, and a regenerative economy built on the principles of ecological resilience.
+Earth Holders are inspired by earth justice organizations that support a just and swift transition to a carbon neutral future–a transition that redresses past harms and creates ecological and social well-being through democratic processes, cooperation, and a regenerative economy built on the principles of ecological resilience.
 Organizations leading the way on these issues include:

 - Indigenous Environmental Network

 - Indigenous Climate Acton